jacobemery/ansible_tutorial/Tutorial_Instructions.md

 ### 5) Ansible 101
 * <u>Note</u>: Click the links below just to get a basic understanding of these concepts, they will make a lot more sense once you start using them.
-* [Ansible](https://www.ansible.com) (["What is Ansible?" video](https://www.youtube.com/watch?v=fHO1X93e4WA)) is free and open-source software from Red Hat that automates computer tasks.
+* [Ansible](https://www.ansible.com) (["What is Ansible?" video](https://www.youtube.com/watch?v=fHO1X93e4WA)) is free, open-source software from Red Hat that automates tasks on computers.
 It's usually used for the configuration of servers, but it is very flexible and can be adapted to do many things.
 * It uses Secure Shell (SSH) to connect to the servers it aims to configure.
 Only the local workstation needs to have Ansible installed (something that differentiates it from other DevOps tools like Chef).
 * To work properly, Ansible must have a few essential components: playbook(s), an inventory, and a configuration file.
   * [Playbooks](site.yaml) tell Ansible what to do.